MicrosoftDocs/security/operations/siem-xdr-overview.md

 In this diagram:

 Signals are feed into Microsoft 365 Defender and Microsoft Defender for Cloud.
 Microsoft 365 Defender provides XDR capabilities for end-user environments (email, documents, identity, apps, and endpoint); and Microsoft Defender for Cloud provides XDR capabilities for infrastructure and multi-cloud platforms including virtual machines, databases, containers, and IoT.
 Microsoft 365 Defender and Microsoft Defender for Cloud send SIEM log data through a series of Microsoft Sentinel connectors.
-Microsoft Sentinel is a cloud-native SIEM tool that helps secops teams analyze and respond to threats.
+Microsoft Sentinel is a cloud-native SIEM tool that can can work with multi-cloud environments and integrate with third-party and partner platforms, helping secops teams analyze and respond to threats.

 ## Key capabilities